Classic Chicken Adobo

 Sear your chicken: Searing initiates the Maillard reaction, causing browning to occur and therefore maximizing flavor on the outside of the chicken.
 It also firms up the chicken slightly, keeping the chicken from falling apart too much in the sauce.

 Reduce your sauce: After simmering, turn up the heat to boil and reduce the sauce until it becomes thick in consistency.
-This concentrates the simmering liquid into a deep, luxurious adobo sauce that’s perfect over rice.
+This concentrates the simmering liquid into a deep, sticky, and luxurious sauce that’s perfect over rice.

 Serve the next day: Adobo is always at its best the next day since it allows the sauce to deeply penetrate the chicken and to concentrate its flavors further.

 What I usually do is cook my adobo the day before I plan to serve it.
-I end up reducing the sauce to just about a half (not enough to be a thick glaze), and then I let it sleep in the fridge overnight.
-When time to serve, I put the pot back on the heat and finish reducing the sauce to my desired consistency.
+I reduce the sauce to just about a half (not enough to be a thick glaze), and then I let it sleep in the fridge overnight.
+When time to serve, I place the pot back on the heat and finish reducing the sauce to my desired consistency.

 FAQs (Frequently Asked Questions)